To become endorsed as Waterwise, your council needs to address the following criteria.

 Step 2 – review water consumption

 - Review council water consumption over the last 3 years and identify the top water using buildings and grounds owned by the council.
-To obtain council scheme water and community water use reports please contact email@example.com, for groundwater use please contact the Department of Water on firstname.lastname@example.org.
+To obtain council scheme water and community water use reports please contact firstname.lastname@example.org, for groundwater use please contact the Department of Water and Environmental Regulation on email@example.com.

 - Establish a Waterwise Council Action Plan for scheme and groundwater sources, for all council operations and the community.
 The plan should set goals to improve water efficiency and outline current and future actions to meet these.